d12frosted/elpa-mirror/melpa/org-index-readme.txt

  Please note, that org-index uses org-id throughout and therefore adds an id-property to all nodes in the index.

- In addition to the index table, org-index introduces the concept of
+ In the addition to the index table, org-index introduces the concept of
  references: These are decorated numbers (e.g. 'R237' or '--455--');
  they are well suited to be used outside of org, e.g. in folder names, ticket systems or on printed documents.
-Use of references is optional.

  On first invocation org-index will assist you in creating the index table.
-The index table is a normal org table, that needs to be stored in a dedicated node anywhere within your org files.

  To start using your index, invoke the subcommand 'add' to create index entries and 'occur' to find them.
-The first call to 'add' will trigger the one-time assistant to create the index table.

  The set of columns within the index-table is fixed (see variable `oidx--all-columns') but can be arranged in any order you wish; just edit the index table.
 The number of columns shown during occur is determined by `org-index-occur-columns'.
-Using both features allows to ignore columns during search.
+Using both features allows to make columns invisible, that you dont care about.

 Setup: